mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

 }
 ```

-The last part of the program is the grade report.
+The next part of the program is the grade report.
 The student's grades are stored in the *attends* edges.
 Therefore we retrieve all attends edges that start at the selected student.
 Each edge connects two vertices: **out** specifies the source vertex where the edge comes out and **in** specifies the target vertex where the edge goes into. **out** must be our selected student.
 Instead of doing some String-operations and insert the **rid** (record id) of the student into the where condition we again use a prepared query and get the condition ``where out = ?``.

 Instead of a **join** operation to connect the attends edges with the corresponding course which is necessary in relational databases we can retrieve the course easily by the **in** property of the *attends* edge.